Azure/Mission-Critical-Connected/src/infra/README.md

 ## Naming conventions

-All resources used for AlwaysOn follow a pre-defined and consistent naming structure to make it easier to identify them and to avoid confusion.
+All resources used for Azure Mission-Critical follow a pre-defined and consistent naming structure to make it easier to identify them and to avoid confusion.
 Resource abbreviations are based on the [Cloud Adoption Framework](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations#general).
 These abbreviations are typically attached as a suffix to each resource in Azure.

 A **prefix** is used to uniquely identify "deployments" as some names in Azure must be worldwide unique.
 Examples of these include Storage Accounts, Container Registries and CosmosDB accounts.